|

 The Hajj – Muslims are expected to make it at least once in their lifetime.

-Fun fact: According to the Hadith, a Muslim is prohibited to simply say Ramadan.
+Fun fact: According to the Hadith, a Muslim is prohibited from simply saying, “Ramadan”.
 They must say the “month of Ramadan” as it is believed to be one of the names of God in Islam.

 First DayLast Day